shanemileham/levelupmylife/_content/learn/outsourcing.md

 _Check out the resources for examples of what to outsource_

 ## Define the Tasks

-### Job Description (JD) / Task
+Fill out any applicable parts:
-- What do you need to get done?
+- What needs to be done
-- Why do you want the job done?
+- Why it needs to be done
 - Specifications
-- How
+- Expectations for implementation
+- Examples of similar tasks/projects/companies/projects
 - What's in it for the freelancer?
 [Money, cool project, alignment with a rising star, repeat business, ...]
-- Success metrics - If a freelancer does X, it is done perfectly.
+- Success metrics
-  - Timelines
+  - Timelines/Milestones/Deadlines
   - Quality metrics
   - Costs
   - Other KPIs

-### Project Description (PD)
-- Project overview
-- KPIs
-- Milestones/deadlines/timelines
-- Success metrics
-- How (expectations for implementation)
-- Examples of similar companies/products
 - Communication expectations
   - Frequency
   - Level of detail